Who can be a Councillor

 Office space

-Each political group has its own office and group room which you will be able to share.
-The group facilities are in the Civic Centre 3.
-The town halls in Cleckheaton, Batley and Dewsbury also have rooms for councillors to use.
+Each political group has its own dedicated space in Civic Centre 3, Huddersfield.
+The Town Halls in Batley, Dewsbury and Huddersfield also have rooms for Councillors to use.

 Support Staff